Masego11/Module_8_TLAKHO601_FTO2403_Group-C_Tlalemasego-Khongoana_JSL08/README.md

-# [JSL08] Submission: Singleton Pattern for Bank Branch Management

-You will:
-1. Use the provided Starter Code Repository: https://github.com/CodeSpace-Academy/Module_8_StudentNo_Classcode_Group_Name-Surname_JSL08
-2. Code your solution.
-3. Commit changes to your GitHub repository.
-4. Submit the GitHub Repository Link to the LMS [JSL08] Submission Project Tab.

-This one will be a little tricky.
-So check out this overview first: https://www.youtube.com/watch?v=sJ-c3BA-Ypo

-Check out the practice challenges on Scrimba here: https://scrimba.com/playlist/pKJewwyu4

-A Singleton pattern ensures that a class has only one instance and provides a global point of access to it.
-For our banking system, let's use the Singleton pattern to manage the bank's branch information.

-Design patterns like Singleton, Factory, and Observer can significantly improve the structure and maintainability of your JavaScript projects, making your code cleaner and more efficient.
-By understanding and applying these patterns, you'll be well-equipped to tackle complex design challenges in your projects, just as a well-organized bank efficiently manages its operations and services.

 ## What You Need to Do:

 1. Clone the provided Starter Code Repository to your local development environment (e.g., VSCode): https://github.com/CodeSpace-Academy/Module_8_StudentNo_Classcode_Group_Name-Surname_JSL08